Posted on 08/29/2019 at 09:30 AM

 There are so many options to portray your message and so many sizes to achieve it.
 The decisions that must be made are important!
 Choosing the wrong ratios or resolutions can cause issues such as the downgrading of video quality or images being cropped leading to undesirable end results of the ad.
 The wrong rations can lead to frustration and disappointment due to the amount of work that can be put into the creation of media.

-The program used to edit images can cause frustration too, such as the images created by my media devices: a DJI Mavic Pro 1 & 2, are 3992 x 2242, 4000 x 3000, 5472 x 3648, to name a few, but change by every setting changed on these media devices.
+The program used to edit images can cause frustration too, such as the images created by certain media devices.
+For example, DJI Mavic Pro drone images can be 3992 x 2242, 4000 x 3000, 5472 x 3648, to name a few, but change by every setting changed on these media devices.
 These image sizes are not offered for direct import on any Facebook Ad.
 So if this media is used, some editing will need to happen for the media to be properly utilized.